suhdev/rock-paper-scissors/README.md

     * services: components that deal with third-party APIs, business logic, etc.
     * contants.tsx: includes global constants used across the different components of the application.
     * main.tsx: a file that serves as the entry point of the application and mainly responsible for bootstrapping the application.
+3. es6: JavaScript compiled files, as can be seen from the "tsconfig.json" file, the target module system is JavaScript's ES6 modules, and the syntax is also ES6.
-3. \__tests__: contains all unit tests [written in ES6], the tests use Facebook's "jest" testing framework.
+4. \__tests__: contains all unit tests [written in ES6], the tests use Facebook's "jest" testing framework.
-4. typings: TypeScript type definionts, includes: jquery, immutable, react, ands strikejs.
+5. typings: TypeScript type definionts, includes: jquery, immutable, react, ands strikejs.
-5. gulpfile.js: Task definitions for gulp task runner.
+6. gulpfile.js: Task definitions for gulp task runner.
-6. config.rb: "compass" configuration file
+7. config.rb: "compass" configuration file
-7. tsconfig.json: TypeScript configurations file.
+8. tsconfig.json: TypeScript configurations file.
 Currently set to export ES6-complaint JavaScript code using ES6 modules.
-8. config.js: JSPM configuration file.
+9. config.js: JSPM configuration file.
 JSPM is a package manager utility with great support for compiling and packaging JavaScript code that uses ES6.
 The package manager uses Babel to compile ES6 code.
-9. package.json: npm configuration file.
+10. package.json: npm configuration file.

 ##JavaScript Dependencies
 1. ReactJS